-YOUR SMI RESPONSES INDICATE THAT you are an empathetic person, and it comes easily to put yourself in another person's shoes, trying to see life from their point of view, as puzzling at it might be.
+YOUR SMI RESPONSES INDICATE THAT you are an empathetic person.

-It makes you feel good when you do so - in a way you feel closer to the other.
-Moreover, not being inclusive may make you feel guilty, selfish, righteous, or irresponsible.
+It comes easy to you to put yourself into another person's shoes, trying to see life from their point of view.
+It makes you feel really good when you do so, in a way you feel closer to the other.
+Not being inclusive may also make you feel guilty, selfish, righteous, or irresponsible.
 This is your internal compass.